-In this podcast, that is coming soon, we explore the importance of tying executive compensation to ESG performance, as well as some innovative strategies and models for achieving this.
+In this podcast, we explore the importance of tying executive compensation to ESG performance, as well as some innovative strategies and models for achieving this.
 We explore goal setting, ESG focus areas, and the levels of compensation that should be tied to ESG performance.

-Converting DE&I Opportunities and Challenges into Action
+DE&I Opportunities and Challenges into Action

-Shirin Tang, Morrison Foerster
+Shirin Tang, Morrison Foerster and Anjali Johannessen, PAG

-Despite diversity, equity, and inclusion (DE&I) rising up the agenda, as of now, only a minority of GPs seem to be taking genuine action on DE&I concerns.
-Our survey shows that 88% of funds communicate DE&I policies internally, but only 33% have made a financial commitment to DE&I, with only 50% saying they are committed to diverse representation among their leaders.
-In some cases, firms in the region are conscious of the increasing regulatory focus on DE&I issuesin areas such as female board representation, for exampleand are eager to be seen to be responding.
+Diversity, equity and inclusion (DE&I) is gaining traction, but for now, only a minority of GPs seem to be taking genuine action on DE&I concerns.
+Our survey shows that 88% of funds communicate DE&I policies internally, but only 33% have made a financial commitment to DE&I and with only 50% saying they are committed to diverse representation among their leaders.
+In some cases firms in the region are conscious of the increasing regulatory focus on DE&I issues - in areas such as female board representation, for example - and are eager to be seen to be responding.
 But GPs must be careful they are not simply paying lip service to these ideas.

-In this podcast, which will be available soon, we explore the maze of DE&I opportunities and challenges that Asia-headquartered funds are navigating in order to convert policy into action.
+In this podcast we explore the maze of DE&I opportunities and challenges that Asia-headquartered funds are navigating in order to convert policy into action and we hear from Anjali Johannessen, Partner and Chief Talent Officer at PAG, who has led PAG's women initiative which helped turn DE&I policy into action.